splunk/public-o11y-docs/gdi/opentelemetry/troubleshooting.rst

     Logs troubleshooting <troubleshoot-logs.rst>
     Support checklist <support-checklist.rst>

+.. note:: To activate the Collector's debug logging, see the :new-page:`OpenTelemetry project documentation in GitHub <https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/troubleshooting.md#logs>`.

 Here are some common issues that you might encounter when using the OpenTelemetry Collector and the Splunk Distribution of the OpenTelemetry Collector, and tips on how to address them.

-* :new-page:`OpenTelemetry Project troublehooting docs in GitHub <https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/troubleshooting.md>`
 * :ref:`otel-splunk-collector-tshoot`
 * :ref:`tshoot-logs`
 * :ref:`otel-support-checklist`